Happy Chinese New Year

-This year Chinese New Year is celebrated on January 25th and starts the year of the Rat (https://en.wikipedia.org/wiki/Rat_(zodiac)).
-Traditionally observance of the new year begins the evening preceding the first day of the new year and continues until the 15th day of the year.
+Each year Chinese New Year is celebrated at the beginning of the lunar calendar which typically falls between mid-January and mid-February.
+Traditionally observance of the new year begins the evening preceding the first day of the lunar new year and continues until the 15th day of the year.

 Here we will share some traditions and superstitions for the upcoming celebration so everyone can join in and get the year off to a good start.